fis/aoc/docs/2020-notes.md

 Now it's December 2020, and this year I'm only doing the Go solutions.
 Since writing the notes was so much fun, here are the notes for this year.

+Some of the days also have [Befunge](https://esolangs.org/wiki/Befunge) solutions attached in this document, because, well, what reason do you need?

 ## [Day 1](https://adventofcode.com/2020/day/1)

 As usual, the contest starts very simply.
 Given the framework has built-in